Stories from a refugee family trapped at the edge of ‘Fortress Europe’.

 All the guests at Rio Mare are refugees.
 Some have been walking for months, while others left home years ago, stopping in Turkey or Greece to find work and save up for the next leg of the journey.
 They come from Iran, Iraq, Syria, Somalia and Afghanistan, and they are among the thousands of people currently stuck in Bosnia.

+Photo by Matteo Trevisan.
 Father and daughter Hussein and Rimas sit inside the Rio Mare Hotel, looking at photos of family and friends in Iran.
-(Matteo Trevisan)

 During the height of the so-called ‘migrant crisis’ in 2015, refugees passed through Macedonia and Serbia and crossed into EU member states Hungary and Croatia.
 But Serbia’s borders have since been fenced off and closed, forcing refugees to reroute to the south.
 This has meant a surge in the number of people passing through Bosnia: more than 24,000 people were recorded in 2018 compared with 755 in 2017.